rahulchilukuri23/demo/readme.md

   ```
   http://localhost:3000/
   ```
-* Below metrics can be added in graphana dashboard as visualization
+* Below are some of the metrics that can be added as visualizations in graphana dashboard
 ```
 spring_data_repository_invocations_seconds_count
 spring_data_repository_invocations_seconds_sum
 spring_data_repository_invocations_seconds_max
 http_server_requests_seconds_bucket
 ```

-* A dashboard is provisioned [here](http://localhost:3000/d/ev-management-metrics/application-metrics-dashboard?orgId=1&refresh=15s)
+* A dashboard is provisioned [here](http://localhost:3000/d/ev-management-metrics/application-metrics-dashboard?orgId=1&refresh=5s&from=now-15m&to=now)

 # Deploying with Helm Charts
 * Application can be deployed with helm chart using the command